 In the iterative application of the stochastic description of the system evolution we encounter two difficulties.
 First, despite being simple, the function S is not invertible and the integral over the counterimage $S^{-1}(A)$ needs to be evaluated numerically.
 Second, as the deterministic formulation is quite satisfactory for short time horizons, the stochastic formulation gets more meaningful for long ones.
-Iterative application of (4) over time will result in multiple integrations, so that eventually, for long time horizons, we need to perform a high dimensional numerical integration.
+Iterative application of Eq.
+(4) over time will result in multiple integrations, so that eventually, for long time horizons, we need to perform a high dimensional numerical integration.
 This is difficult, unless a stochastic integration method is used.
-Specifically, it is easily shown (e.g., Metropolis and Ulam, 1949; Niederreiter, 1992) that for a number of dimensions d > 4, a stochastic (Monte Carlo) integration method (in which the function evaluation points are taken at random) is more accurate (for the same total number of evaluation points) than classical numerical integration, based on a grid representation of the integration space.
+Specifically, it is easily shown (e.g. Metropolis and Ulam, 1949; Niederreiter, 1992) that for a number of dimensions d > 4, a stochastic (Monte Carlo) integration method (in which the function evaluation points are taken at random) is more accurate (for the same total number of evaluation points) than classical numerical integration, based on a grid representation of the integration space.

-The Monte Carlo method is very powerful, yet so easy that we may fail to notice that we are doing numerical integration and that there is some concrete mathematical background (equation (3)) behind our simulations.
 In our example, the Monte Carlo method does not involve other calculations than those we did to construct the envelopes above.
 It is so very simple that it even bypasses the calculation of $S^{-1}(A)$.
-Results for the density function $f_i(x)$ of the system state x (soil water) for time i = 100, in comparison with that for time i = 0, are shown in Figure 7.
-The Monte Carlo integration was performed assuming $f(x_0)$ to be uniformly extending 1% around the value $x_0 = (100 \text{ mm}, 0.30)$ and using 1000 simulations.
-It is observed that moving from time i = 0 to i = 100, the density changes from concentrated to broad and from uniform to Gaussian; the theoretical Gaussian curve is also plotted.
+Results for the density function $f_i(x)$ of the system state x (soil water) for time i=100, in comparison to that for time i=0, are shown in Fig. 7.
+The Monte Carlo integration was performed assuming $f(\mathbf{x}0)$ to be uniformly extending 1% around the value $x_0 = (100 \text{ mm},$ 0.30) and using 1000 simulations.
+The Monte Carlo method is very powerful, yet so easy that we may fail to notice that we are doing numerical integration.
+Technically, its application to construct Fig. 7 would be done even intuitively, without knowing that there is some concrete mathematical background (Eq.
+3) behind our simulations.
+However, being conscious of the theoretical background and the associated strengths and limitations, results in most efficient use of the method, in acceleration of scientific progress, and in avoidance of confusions and potential errors.

+It is observed in Fig. 7 that moving from time i=0 to i=100, the density changes from concentrated to broad and from uniform to Gaussian; the theoretical Gaussian curve is also plotted.
 Knowing a priori, for theoretical reasons, that the probability distribution, after a long time, will be Gaussian is very important and substantially simplifies the solution of problem.
 But are there theoretical reasons implying Gaussian distribution?
 Jaynes (2003) lists a number of them.
 The most widely known is the Central Limit Theorem.
 In its most common formulation, which involves sums of random variables, it seems inapplicable here as there are no such sums.
 However, if interpreted as a statement about the properties of density functions under convolution (multiple integrals of a number of density functions tends to the Gaussian density) it may give the required explanation.
-However, it is more convenient to express our reasoning in terms of the principle of maximum entropy: for fixed mean and variance, the distribution that maximizes entropy is the normal distribution (or the truncated normal, if the domain of the variable is an interval in the real line).
-Entropy^{} is a probabilistic concept, which for a continuous random variable \underline{x} is defined as where $E[g(\mathbf{x})]$ denotes the expectation of any function $g(\mathbf{x})$, i.e.,
+However, it is more convenient to express our reasoning in terms of the principle of maximum entropy: for fixed mean and variance, the distribution that maximizes entropy is the normal distribution (or the truncated normal, if the domain of the variable is an interval in the real line; Papoulis, 1991).
+Entropy8 is a probabilistic concept, which for a continuous random variable x is defined as where $E[g(\underline{x})]$ denotes the expectation of any function g(x), i.e.